ihasTaco/ds3-adapter/README.md

 This adapter lets a DualSense controller connect to the Raspberry Pi via Bluetooth and appear to the PS3 as a genuine DualShock 3.
 Unlike some generic USB adapters, the PS button works because the DS3's USB protocol is fully emulated.

 `Currently this is only made for DualSense (PS5) controllers specifically, it's all I have access to at the moment.
-If you want me to add new controllers, open an issue and when I have time and we can work out getting the correct HID reports for the controller.`
+If you want me to add new controllers, open an issue and when I have time we can work out getting the correct reports for the controller.`

 ## Features